wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_fundamentals.md

 ### Simulating multi-core workflow execution

+This module relies heavily on concepts introduced in previous modules.
-To make sure that you master them concepts in the previous modules, we provide you with a simulation app below and accompanying practice questions thereafter. **If you find this content too difficult or are missing key knowledge, you may want to review the previous modules.**
+To make sure that you master these concepts, we provide you with a simulation app and accompanying practice questions thereafter. **If you find this content too difficult or are missing key knowledge, you may want to review the previous modules, and in particular the [Multi Core Computing module]({{site.baseurl}}/pedagogic_modules/pdcc/multi_core_computing).**

-The  app simulates the execution of the above example workflow on a computer with 1 or more 50 GFlop/sec cores and 16 GB of RAM.
+The app below simulates the execution of our example workflow on a computer with 1 or more 50 GFlop/sec cores and 16 GB of RAM.
 Attached to this computer is a disk.
 The app allows you to pick the number of cores and the disk read/write bandwidth.

 As these pedagogic modules increase in complexity and sophistication, the number of execution options also increases.
-The example workflow above is designed to make its execution relatively constrained in terms of all execution options, but we still need to specify some aspects of the execution strategy simulated by the app:
+The example workflow above is designed to have an execution relatively constrained in terms of the number of execution options.
+But we still need to specify some aspects of the execution strategy simulated by the app:

   - A core never runs more than one task at time;